https://www.deakin.edu.au/__data/assets/image/0010/2455669/34559_bachelor-of-nutrition-science_dietetics-pathway_hero.jpg

 A major in food innovation will prepare you for a career in the food industry, where your knowledge of nutrition and food composition will facilitate the creation and marketing of food products that help to improve health.

-You will also have the opportunity to gain 75 hours of valuable practical experience through the Food and Nutrition Practicum unit in your final year.
-This allows you to build industry experience and connections while applying your skills alongside established nutritionists.
+You will gain 75 hours of valuable practical experience through the Food and Nutrition Practicum core unit in your final year.
+This allows you to build industry experience and connections while applying your skills alongside established nutritionists or food industry professionals.

 Read More